drsrinathsridhar/xnocs/README.md

 ## 2. Download the datasets (see below for details)

-Note: The training code can automatically download the ShapeNetCOCO dataset.
+Note: The training code can automatically download the ShapeNetCOCO dataset. *Please see the dataset [readme][3] for more details.*

 - [shapenetcoco_v1.zip (172 GB)][6]
 - [shapenetplain_v1.zip (5 GB)][5]